galaxyproject/galaxy-hub/src/CloudMan/GettingStarted/index.md

 ---
 autotoc: true
-pagetitle: Getting Started with Galaxy on the Cloud
+title: Getting Started with Galaxy on the Cloud
 ---
 PLACEHOLDER_INCLUDE(/CloudMan/Header)